Listing documentation and process

 The Admission Document must also contain any other information that the company reasonably considers necessary to enable investors to form a full understanding of:

-• The assets and liabilities, financial position, profits and losses and prospects of the applicant and its securities for which admission is being sought.
+• The assets and liabilities, financial position, profits and losses and prospects of the applicant (and of any guarantor) and its securities for which admission is being sought.

 • The rights attaching to those securities.